simplesamlphp/simplesamlphp-module-webauthn/README.md

 - "packed / self" (Packed Attestation, Self-Attestation)
 - "fido-u2f" (FIDO U2F Attestation)
 - "apple" (Apple Anonymous Attestation)
-  Other attestation formats lead to a registration failure.
+- "android-key" (Android key attestation with Keymaster 3, for Android 8 and up) Other attestation formats lead to a registration failure.

 For the attation type "packed / x5c",